scottlamb/moonfire-nvr/README.md

 So far, the web interface is basic: a filterable list of video segments, with support for trimming them to arbitrary time ranges.
 No scrub bar yet.
-There's also no support for motion detection, no authentication, and no config UI.
+There's also no support for motion detection, no https/SSL/TLS support (you'll need a proxy server), and no config UI.

 ![screenshot](screenshot.png)